MaoXinn/PSR/README.md

 # PSR
-The Code of "Are Negative Samples Necessary in Entity Alignment?
-AnApproach with High Performance, Scalability and Robustness" CIKM 2020
+"Are Negative Samples Necessary in Entity Alignment?
+AnApproach with High Performance, Scalability and Robustness" CIKM 2021

+The code will be available soon.